Frequently Asked Questions About Studio

 (available when the current window contains a class definition).

-When I try to compile my class, the Studio says it is up to date and does not need to be compiled.
+When I try to compile my class, Studio says it is up-to-date and does not need to be compiled.
 Can I force a compile to happen?

 How do I create an INT routine?

 and then save the new routine using a name with a .INT

 How do I define an SQL View?